XaviCanoFerrer/EMG32/README.md

 Sampling frequencies 385 Hz through the serial port and 200 Hz using BT for 1 channel so not enough for sEMG standards Fs = 1kHz.

-It is still usable to measure muscle activity but not for frequency dependant processing or analysis as is shown in the single contraction spectrum:
+It is still usable to measure muscle activity (RMS, how much and when) but not for frequency dependant processing or analysis as is shown in the single contraction spectrum:

 <p align="center">
   <img width="448" height="336" src="https://user-images.githubusercontent.com/54901317/214152530-e8083803-7724-4060-a290-7e1f43e9bdb6.png">